Henry T. Yang

-Henry Tzu-Yow Yang (楊祖佑; born November 29, 1940) is an American mechanical engineer who served as the 5th chancellor of the University of California, Santa Barbara from June 1994 to July 2025.
-With more than 31 years in office, he is the longest-serving chancellor in the history of the University of California.
-After leaving the chancellor's office, Yang continues to serve as distinguished professor of mechanical engineering at the UC Santa Barbara College of Engineering.
+Henry Tzu-Yow Yang (楊祖佑 (Yáng Zǔyòu); born November 29, 1940) is an American mechanical engineer who was the 5th chancellor of the University of California, Santa Barbara from 1994 to 2025.
+With more than 31 years in office, he is the longest-serving chancellor in the history of the University of California system.
+He is currently a distinguished professor of mechanical engineering at the UC Santa Barbara College of Engineering.

 Early life and education

 Yang was born in Chongqing, China, on November 29, 1940.
 He has four siblings.
 In 1949, his family moved from mainland China to Taiwan, where his father served in the Republic of China Air Force.

-Yang earned a Bachelor of Science (B.S.) with a major in civil engineering from National Taiwan University in 1962, a Master of Science (M.S.) in structural engineering from West Virginia University in 1965, and a Ph.D. in civil engineering from Cornell University in 1968.
+Yang received a Bachelor of Science with a major in civil engineering from National Taiwan University in 1962, a Master of Science in structural engineering from West Virginia University in 1965, and a Ph.D. in civil engineering from Cornell University in 1968.
 His doctoral dissertation was titled A finite element formulation for stability analysis of doubly curved thinshell structures (1969).
 His doctoral advisor was Richard H. Gallagher.